rust-lang/rfcs/text/0000-reformed-fn-pointers.md

 However, unlike function handles, function references/pointers cannot be zero-sized.
 Also, if `fn{f}`s are no longer `Copy`, more code will have to be changed to use `&fn{f}`, making this alternative a much larger-scale breaking change.

-## C. Make function item types `&'static fn{f}`s.
+## E. Make function item types `&'static fn{f}`s.

-Like Alternative B, this also rules out the possibility of zero-sized function handle types.
+Like Alternative D, this also rules out the possibility of zero-sized function handle types.

 # Unresolved questions